JoKerDii/DS-FAS/docs/notes/questions.md

 * **For which models do the unit / scale of the predictors matter?**

   <u>k-NN</u>.
-Scaling affects distance metric - <u>Euclidean distance measure</u>, which determines what '"neighbor" means.
-All such distance based algorithms are affected by the scale / magnitude of the variables.
+Scaling affects distance metric - <u>Euclidean distance measure</u>, which determines what '"neighbor" means. <u>All such distance based algorithms are affected by the scale / magnitude of the variables</u>.

   <u>Clustering</u>.
 It is important to standardize variables before running Cluster Analysis.
 It is because <u>cluster analysis techniques depend on the concept of measuring the distance between the different observations we're trying to cluster</u>.
 If a variable is measured at a higher scale than the other variables, then whatever measure we use will be overly influenced by that variable.